Mining, bank stocks lift London's FTSE 100 | Business

 Mining, bank stocks lift London's FTSE 100

-The blue-chip FTSE 100 index gained 0.8%, with Anglo American, Rio Tinto and Glencore among the top gainers.
-The banking sub-index rose 1.4%, tracking higher yields amid expectations of interest rate increases.
+Mining and bank stocks supported London's FTSE 100 on Tuesday as metal prices and bond yields rose ahead of a widely anticipated Bank of England meeting later in the week.
+The blue-chip FTSE 100 index gained 1.0%, while the banking sub-index rose 2.6%, tracking higher yields amid expectations of interest rate increases.

 - Country: